 - Benefiting Indian markets for the last 120 years: it is one of the most trusted brands in India.
 An intrepid baker made a bunch of yummy golden brown biscuits123 years ago in Calcutta.
 These biscuits were specially baked for officers of the British Raj who were used to the standard of English tea time snacking. over a few decades, this company served a large range of Indian houses with biscuits, dairy products etc. and also some nutritious food.
 Today it is one of the leading companies in India with3.5 million retail outlets

-- Penetration into the market and distribution: The company has large market network coverage with large SKU’s and making it available through its vast distribution system, Britannia has entered almost every remote corner of this world.
+- Penetration into the market and distribution: The company has large market network coverage with large SKU’s and making it available through its vast distribution system, Britannia has entered almost every remote corner of the world.

 - Market leader in the bakery sector: BIL is a major competitor in the Indian Food market gaining leadership in the bakery and holding 30% of the market share.
 It manufactures both tasty and healthy varieties in biscuits, bread, cake, rusk and dairy products.